Combining In Situ Thermal Remediation Technologies to Tackle Complex Sites

 Turning off power to an ISTR project once these conditions have been reached, and implementing an injection strategy in the treatment area that will take advantage of thermal activation while offering the potential for project cost savings.

-Cascade Thermal is the only thermal provider that has direct experience in the evaluation, design, and implementation of all three major in situ thermal remediation (ISTR) technologies.
+TerraTherm, a Cascade Company is the only thermal provider that has direct experience in the evaluation, design, and implementation of all three major in situ thermal remediation (ISTR) technologies.
 As well as offers in-house capabilities to provide thermally enhanced ISB and ISCO components to a remediation project.
 Download author Robert D’Anjou’s recent presentation on combining thermal technologies for more effective remediation efforts to learn about the benefits of a multi-technology remediation strategy here.

 About the Author